Top tips to keep your home warm and ventilated

 - For wooden or laminated flooring use large rugs or installing under floor insulation

-For help and advice about our ventilation systems visit our ventilation solutions page.
-Alternatively you can speak direct to your local Timberwise office on 0800 288 8660 or complete our on-line survey request form to arrange a surveyor to visit.
+For help and advice about on reducing the risk of condensation, check out what is condensation page.
+Alternatively, you can speak directly to your local Timberwise office on 0800 288 8660 or complete our on-line survey request form to arrange a surveyor to visit.